 Goji Berry Superfood Claims: What the Evidence Actually Says

-Goji berries (Lycium barbarum and L. chinense) have a respectable two-thousand-year history in traditional Chinese medicine and a less respectable twenty-year history as a Western "superfood".
-Marketing claims have included improved vision, longevity, libido, anti-cancer effects, immune enhancement, and weight loss.
-The underlying compounds are real and somewhat interesting; the clinical evidence supporting the marketing claims is generally thin and methodologically weak.
+Goji berries (Lycium barbarum and L. chinense) have a long history in traditional Chinese medicine and a much shorter, much louder history as a Western "superfood."
+Marketing has claimed improved vision, longevity, libido, anti-cancer effects, immune enhancement, and weight loss.
+The underlying chemistry is real and modestly interesting — the berries are genuinely carotenoid-rich — but the human clinical evidence behind the dramatic claims is thin, often small, and frequently funded by the companies selling the product.

 What goji actually contains

-Goji berries are a reasonable source of zeaxanthin (an eye-relevant carotenoid), modest vitamin C, polysaccharides (LBP, Lycium barbarum polysaccharides) with documented in-vitro immunomodulatory effects, and a flavonoid mix typical of other small red fruits.
-On a per-calorie basis they are micronutrient-dense; on a per-dollar basis they are an expensive way to obtain the same nutrients available from carrots, blueberries, oranges, or a daily multivitamin.
+Goji berries supply zeaxanthin (an eye-relevant carotenoid), some vitamin C, a family of polysaccharides usually abbreviated LBP (Lycium barbarum polysaccharides) that show immunomodulatory and antioxidant activity in cell and animal models, and a flavonoid mix typical of other small red fruits.
+Per calorie they are micronutrient-dense; per dollar, they are an expensive way to get nutrients that carrots, leafy greens, citrus, or an ordinary multivitamin provide more cheaply.

 The human trial record is thin